 In today's digital economy, consumers face a large and ever-growing number of products from which to choose.
-Finding out which product fits best (and what its final price is) has become a complicated and time-consuming task for which consumers increasingly rely on help in the form of recommendations, rankings and the like.
+Finding out which product fits best (and what its final price is) has become a complicated and time-consuming task for which consumers increasingly rely on steering in the form of recommendations, rankings and the like.
 Indeed, experimental evidence suggests that, absent such help, consumers can suffer from choice overload and refrain from purchasing.
 For example, Iyengar and Lepper (2000) document that an increase in the number of flavors sold at a jam tasting booth in an upscale grocery store induced a significant reduction in the share of customers making a purchase.1

 Firms' ability to steer consumer search-both online and offline-raises the concern that they may do so in a way that is self-serving rather than in consumers' interest.
-For instance, McDevitt (2014) finds that those plumbers that appear on Google's sponsored search links receive substantially worse ratings on Yelp than those that do not.2 And indeed, steering by large online platforms is increasingly scrutinized by consumer protection or competition agencies,3 and has led policy-makers to propose-and, in some instances, adopt-regulations aimed at curbing steering practices.4 To investigate this issue, we develop a model of within-firm sequential, directed search and study a firm's ability and incentive to steer consumers.
+For instance, Petroski (2003) reports that supermarkets and other brick-and-mortar shops often place more popular products at the back of their stores.
+Likewise, McDevitt (2014) finds that plumbers appearing on Google's sponsored search links receive substantially worse ratings on Yelp than those that do not.2 And in recent years, steering by large online platforms has been increasingly scrutinized by consumer protection and competition agencies,3 and has led policy-makers to propose-and, in some instances, adopt-regulations aimed at curbing steering practices.4 To investigate this issue, we develop a model of within-firm sequential, directed search and study a firm's ability and incentive to steer consumers.

-The paper's main insight is that the firm often benefits from garbling the information it provides to consumers.
-This induces consumers to keep searching, but it also discourages some of them from visiting the firm-that is, there is garbling overload.
-The incentive to garble the information arises even though the firm and the consumers have in common the interest of maximizing the probability of trade-in particular, our setting abstracts from any self-preferencing5 or bias in favor of particular products.6
+The paper's main insight is that the firm often benefits from adopting a noisy positioning strategy, which limits the information available to consumers.
+This induces consumers to keep searching, but it also discourages some of them from visiting the firm.
+Such noisy positioning arises even though the firm and the consumers have in common the interest of maximizing the probability of trade-in particular, our setting abstracts from any self-preferencing5 or bias in favor of particular products.6 Because